thebespokepixel/truwrap/src/docs/readme.md

 # truwrap

-> A node module and CLI for text wrapping, panels & tables that supports 24bit color SGR codes.
+> A node module for text wrapping into streams that supports 24bit color SGR codes.

 ${badges}